 Fiji is a great place to go as a couple as there is a lot to do and the scenery is beautiful!!
 There are alot of high class resorts and spas if you are looking for a more luxurious experience.

 Fiji is a world class surf destination and known for its big waves and reef breaks, so you are sure to find some great waves!
-There are also some nice safe beach breaks for beginners :) over 7 years ago
+There are also some nice safe beach breaks for beginners :) almost 8 years ago

 Definitely head to the islands unless you're looking for an easy family holiday with other families - and i bet you're not.